ExCL-Docs/excl-user-docs/opslogs.md

 - thunderx offline for Centos 8 installation and authentication configuration.

+# September 4, 2020

+-  quad00 exhibited misbehaviour (refusing root logins, even).
+Rebooted at remote console, seems ok now.
+Most likely cause is NFS stack issues having to do with the fs00 issue on 9/1 (based on syslog output).

 # September 2, 2020

 - Overnight: had spotty accessibility to home directories on login; fielded two reports.
 Problem appears to be timing of snapshot maintenance, and duration of time it takes to delete monthly snapshots.